edsu/diary/README.md

 ---

+## 6/9/2023

+Dear Diary,

+I was walking down the streets of *Hadleyburg* today when I stumbled upon the most intriguing display at the local market.
+A group of people, dressed in ancient *veluet*, were fervently acting out a scene from *Shadwell*'s glorious play, '*Anchises*.'
+They somewhat *overstated* the *kite* scene, in my humble opinion, and the *stouter* fellow in the group was *creakingly* attempting to carry a younger person on his back- a cringe-worthy attempt at recreating a pivotal moment with poor *Anchises*.
+As I stood there, watching, the wind playfully teased at their flamboyant attire, *summoning* a curious crowd around the spectacle.

+A few steps further, an eccentric duo cajoled the passersby with their *dinky* instruments, playing peculiar *Kittlie* *Machnadebai* tunes that somehow penetrated through the buzz of the commotion around.
+I felt the rhythm of their music *flowing* through me, an unexplainable sensation stirring in my chest.

+As I continued on my journey, a vendor selling beautiful *roes* caught my attention.
+The *roes* looked lively and fresh, their vibrant hues beckoning a second glance or perhaps even a purchase.
+The vendor seemed to have *officed* himself as the indisputable rose expert, charmingly engaging with patrons about their different varieties.

+But then, reminiscent of the times of old *Scudéry*, I was sharply interrupted by whispers of gossip from a group of women in the corner— *fanners* of moral turpitude and town rebellion.
+I couldn't discern the subject of their conversation, but their *hushah* tone and furtive glances led me to believe it was anything but innocent.

+What a day today!
+It's nothing short of a peculiar symphony of life's magical minutiae, finding poetry in the most unexpected places.

 ## 6/8/2023

 Today, I witnessed the most surreal sight at the *Tinnevelly* *waterway*.
 As I strolled along the scenic path, my eyes were drawn to an intense *contest* unfolding before me—a game of *Sardius* *Doomsday*.
 I never thought I would come across this *deducible* yet strategic game in a *realistic* setting.
 Teams were locked in a *wrenching* struggle, each trying to *avert* impending doom that seemed almost tangible.
 It was as if the tension in the air *sublimed* into a thin layer of fog, snaking its way through the eager *spectators*. *Audley*, a newcomer to our quaint town, acted as referee for this unique duel.
 I couldn't help but keek at the scoreboard on the sideline, where *pecks* of numerical frenzy were scribbled in haste.
 Some *hindermost* players tried to file a *lawsuit* when the game took an *inward* turn, adding an unexpected twist to an otherwise delightful afternoon.
 Although I never caught the final score, the experience of watching *Sardius* *Doomsday* *quench*ed my thirst for some excitement on an otherwise unremarkable day.